scenerystack/community/docs/reference/api/tambo/ValueChangeSoundPlayer.md

 # ValueChangeSoundPlayer

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/sound-generators/ValueChangeSoundPlayer.ts](https://github.com/phetsims/tambo/blob/main/js/sound-generators/ValueChangeSoundPlayer.ts) for the most up-to-date information.

 ## Overview

 ValueChangeSoundPlayer plays sounds based on changes to a numerical value.
 It was initially created for supporting